 We were left with rebuilding the school administration and policies.
 We organized to help the school board choose the new superintendent and some more board member.
 In the process, we ensured that academic standards were enforced for all students, regardless of color.

 In the midst of all of that, my family and I moved to Milwaukee, Wisconsin.
 In 1974, I received a job offer that I couldn’t refuse.
-That company celebrated the fact that they had the only Black man in the country who was completely in charge of a nationwide corporate engineering department.
+That company was unusual: their leadership team celebrated the fact that they had the only Black man who was completely in charge of a nationwide corporate engineering department.

 Achievements with NAACP